tsc-developers/cognigy-qelp-helper/readme.md

 ```
 - The warning pops up because Storybook doesn’t officially support Parcel as its internal builder.

-- Your plugin project might be built with Parcel, but Storybook doesn’t use your bundler — it uses its own, either Webpack or Vite.
+- Our plugin project might be built with Parcel, but Storybook doesn’t use the bundler — it uses its own, either Webpack or Vite.

-- When you run Storybook, it’s running in its own isolated context, and it only needs access to your React components, not your plugin bootstrapping logic (window.cognigyWebchatMessagePlugins).
+- When running Storybook, it’s running in its own isolated context, and it only needs access to our React components, not our plugin bootstrapping logic (window.cognigyWebchatMessagePlugins).

 ## Deployment & Public Distribution